amitpeshwani/NLP-Amazon-Food-Reviews/README.md

 Data Source : [Data](https://www.kaggle.com/snap/amazon-fine-food-reviews)

+## Machine-Learning Objective

+NLP is a field in machine learning with the ability of a computer to understand, analyze, manipulate, and potentially generate human language.

+This project mainly focuses on Sentiment Analysis of Amazon Food Reviews.
+Various methods ranging from wordvectors to complex deep learning methods are used in this project.

 The Amazon Fine Food Reviews dataset consists of reviews of fine foods from Amazon.

 - Number of reviews: 568,454